kibok90/iccv2019-inc/README.md

   - Task splits are already in `split/`.

 # Train and test
-- Run `python main.py -h` for general usage.
+- Run `python main.py -h` to see the general usage.
 - With `--ex-static`, only 0-th external dataset is used for all stages.
 - Please see [[training recipes](RECIPES.md)] for replicating our paper.
 - Examples on CIFAR-100, task size 10, seed 0, gpu 0: